RRZE-HPC/TheBandwidthBenchmark/README.md

 Makefile is only acting on the one currently set.
 Intermediate build results are located in the `./build/<TOOLCHAIN>` directory.

-- Clean up intermediate build results for active tool chain with:
+- Clean up intermediate build results for active tool chain, data files and plots with:

 ```sh
 make clean